pupubird/42kl-stalker-bot/README.md

 ```
 A: /find XXX

-Wonderful generous 42kl stalker bot: XXX is currently sitting at XXX!
+Wonderful generous 42kl stalker bot: XXX is currently sitting at YYY!

-A: *Evaluation get done in time and got 100 mark!*
+A: *Evaluation gets done in time and got 100 points! 💯*
 ```

 ## 🏁 Getting Started <a name = "getting_started"></a>